Special Delivery: Programming with Mailbox Types (Extended Version): Algorithmic Typing

 Figure~\ref{fig:algo-typing-terms} shows the \langname algorithmic typing of programs, definitions and terms.
 The key idea is to remain in checking mode for as long as possible, in order to propagate type information to the variable rule and construct a type environment.
 We write $\penv \envwithout \seq{x}$ for $\{ y : \ptya \mathop{\mid} y : \ptya \in \penv \wedge y \not\in \seq{x} \}$.

-\paragraph*{Synthesis.} Our synthesis judgement has the form $\synthseq[\prog]{\tma}{\ptya}{\penv}{\constrs}$, which can be read ``synthesise type $\ptya$ for term $\tma$ under program $\prog$, producing type environment $\penv$ and constraints $\constrs$''.
-Here, $\tma$ and $\prog$ are inputs of the judgement, whereas $\ptya$, $\penv$, and $\constrs$ are outputs.
-The checking judgement $\chkseq[\prog]{\tma}{\ptya}{\penv}{\constrs}$ can be read ``check that term $\tma$ has type $\ptya$ under program $\prog$, producing type environment $\penv$ and constraints $\constrs$''.
-Here, $\tma$, $\prog$, and $\ptya$ are inputs of the judgement, whereas $\penv$ and $\constrs$ are outputs.
+\paragraph*{Synthesis.} Our synthesis judgement has the form $\synthseq[\prog]{\ptma}{\ptya}{\penv}{\constrs}$, which can be read ``synthesise type $\ptya$ for term $\ptma$ under program $\prog$, producing type environment $\penv$ and constraints $\constrs$''.
+Here, $\ptma$ and $\prog$ are inputs of the judgement, whereas $\ptya$, $\penv$, and $\constrs$ are outputs.
+The checking judgement $\chkseq[\prog]{\ptma}{\ptya}{\penv}{\constrs}$ can be read ``check that term $\ptma$ has type $\ptya$ under program $\prog$, producing type environment $\penv$ and constraints $\constrs$''.
+Here, $\ptma$, $\prog$, and $\ptya$ are inputs of the judgement, whereas $\penv$ and $\constrs$ are outputs.
 As in the declarative system we omit the $\prog$ annotation in the rules for readability.

 Rule \textsc{TS-Const} assigns a known base type to a constant, and rule \textsc{TS-New} synthesises a type $\retty{\tyrecv{\mbone}}$ (analogous to \textsc{T-New}); both rules produce an empty environment and constraint set.
 Rule \textsc{TS-Spawn} checks that the given computation $M$ has the unit type, synthesises type $\one$, and infers a type environment $\penv$ and constraint set $\constrs$.
 Like \textsc{T-Spawn} in the declarative system, the usability annotations are masked as usable since usability restrictions are process-local.

 Message sending $\send{\vala}{m}{\seq{\valb}}$ is a side-effecting operation, and so we synthesise type $\tyunit$.
 Rule \textsc{TS-Send} first looks up the payload types $\seq{\ppretya}$ in the signature, and \emph{checks} that message target $\vala$ has mailbox type $\usablety{\tysend{\msgtag{m}}}$.
 In performing this check, the type system will produce environment $\penv'$ that contains an entry mapping the variable in $\vala$ to the desired mailbox type $\usablety{\tysend{\msgtag{m}}}$.
 Next, the algorithm checks each payload value against the payload type described by the signature.
 The resulting environment is the algorithmic disjoint combination of the environments produced by checking each payload, and the resulting constraint set is the union of all generated constraints.